petervojtek/stalker/README.md

 Battery Life
 ------------

-* Current draw is 0.20mA when Stalker is on low-power sleep.
+* Current draw is `0.20mA` when Stalker is on low-power sleep.
 * Every 2 seconds there is higher power demand as the hall sensor wakes up for 15 milliseconds and measures door status.
  * Only when hall sensor detects door status change, real time clock circuit is powered on and current time is fetched.
-* I assume the average current draw is not more than 0.25mA.
+* I assume the average current draw is not more than `0.25mA` (unfortunately it is not possible to measure the current draw peaks properly with simple multimeter).
-* 600mAh battery / 0.25 mA = 2400 hours = 100 days
+* `600mAh battery / 0.25 mA = 2400 hours = 100 days`

 Bill of Material
 ----------------